Verse-by-Verse Study

 The Text

-The NIV adds the words “whole self ruled by,” and the NKJV add the word “the sins of,” to the Greek text.
+The NIV adds the words “whole self ruled by,” and the NKJV add the words “the sins of,” to the Greek text.
 A good literal reading of the text is, “In him [in Christ] also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ.”
 English Standard Version (ESV).

 The Illustration of Circumcision

 Paul used a well-known, in his day, illustration of circumcision.
 Which was given to Abraham.
 It pointed to the children of Abraham, which was the start of Israel.
 They could only be united in marriage, with a person who follows this custom.
-This was the means God chose to keep the blood line of Abrham from being lost in all the nations, tribes, and peoples of the earth.
+This was the means God chose to keep the blood line of Abraham from being lost in all the nations, tribes, and peoples of the earth.
 So that in every mind, of every person that reads the account of the birth of Jesus, their promised Messiah.
 They will know for certain that God the “Father has sent his Son to be the Savior of the world” (1 John 3:14).

 Everybody knows for a fact that “the genealogy of Jesus the Messiah the son of David, the son of Abraham” (Matt 1:1), was the Son of God.
-Jesus did not just suddenly appear with no history, instead he was promise all throughout the long line of descendants of Abraham.
+Jesus did not just suddenly appear with no history, instead he was promised all throughout the long line of descendants of Abraham.
 Circumcision was one of the major means that kept alive the blood line of Abraham from which the true Messiah, the Savior of the world, would appear.

 Putting off or Cutting Away From Our Body of Flesh